Abuse can cause identity issues,

 Changing a first bond may require 1 - 4 hours (longer if you want to chat about philosophy etc), while

 bonds is usually much faster.
-The hard question is, "How do you want to bond
+A hard question is, "How do you want to bond

 I thought you were just another therapist -